From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 Before AI tooling, I could only work on one thing at a time because I was the bottleneck for every task.
 Now I can have three features in progress simultaneously because the implementation work is parallelized.
 I'm the reviewer and director, not the single-threaded executor.

-I went back and looked at my git history to verify my own claims.
+I went back and looked at my commits to verify my own claims.

 In the second half of 2025, before Claude Code became my primary workflow, I made 564 commits in 6 months on the BSPK codebase.
-Already high output — I was pushing hard.
+Already high output.

 What I'm not saying